Record-equalling Klose salvages 2-2 draw for Germany

 After a cagey, goalless first half, Mario Goezte put the Germans ahead with a downward header that came off his knee before beating Fatawu Dauda in the Ghanaian goal.

-But the Africans hit back three minutes later, Andre Ayew outleaping the towering figure of Per Mertesacker in the German defense to meet a Harrison Afful cross and head his side level.
+But the Africans hit back three minutes later, Andre Ayew outleaping the towering figure of Per Mertesacker in the German defence to meet a Harrison Afful cross and head his side level.

 Roared on by thousands of Brazilians in Fortaleza's Castelao arena, Ghana then took the lead, their lone striker Asamoah Gyan breaching the German back line and firing a right foot shot past goalkeeper Manuel Neuer.